Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Add-AzVmssWinRMListener.md

 ### -VirtualMachineScaleSet
 Specifies the VMSS object.
-You can use the New-AzureRmVmssConfig cmdlet to create the object.
+You can use the New-AzVmssConfig cmdlet to create the object.

 ```yaml
 Type: Microsoft.Azure.Commands.Compute.Automation.Models.PSVirtualMachineScaleSet